Stronger Evidence for a Stronger DC

 Project Summary

 Child hunger increases over the summer when students lose access to school breakfasts and lunches.
-To bridge the summer hunger gap, the District launched SUN Bucks--or Summer EBT--in 2024.
-This new program provides each eligible student a $120 benefit card to buy groceries.
-The Lab @ DC has partnered with the Office of the State Superintendent for Education, the Department of Human Services, and the Office of Planning to make it easy for residents to access SUN Bucks benefits.
+To bridge the summer hunger gap, the District launched SUN Bucks in 2024.
+The program provides each eligible student a $120 benefit card to buy groceries.
+The Lab @ DC partnered with the Office of the State Superintendent for Education, the Department of Human Services, and the Office of Planning to make it easy for residents to access SUN Bucks benefits.

 Photo Credit: USDA